-Welcome to the fourteenth year of New Roots Charter School!
-We passed an important milestone in 2022 when we earned the third renewal of our charter, and we are now crossing the threshold of another charter term.
+Welcome to the fifteenth year of New Roots Charter School!
 We hope you find this handbook a useful tool in orientating yourself as we begin this year together.

-"Growing Students for a Just and Sustainable Future" is our theme at New Roots, and our mission is to provide every student with the instruction and support they need for high levels of engagement and achievement at school.
+"Growing Students for a Just and Sustainable Future" is our theme at New Roots, and our mission is to provide every student with the personalized attention and engaging instruction that inspires them to find their passion, purpose, and a pathway towards career and college.
 At New Roots Charter School, you will take part in rigorous, engaging, real-world projects and experience active teaching practices designed to make school exciting and fun.
-By the time you graduate, you will be well prepared to succeed at college, and the career of your choice.
+By the time you graduate, you will be well prepared for the next leg of your journey with college acceptance and credits in one hand, and a resume that will land you a living-wage job in our growing green economy in the other.